hoteltonight/HTDelegateProxy/README.md

 # Usage

 Delegates are not retained, so you have to maintain a strong reference to your HTDelegateProxy instance. <br/>

+For example, you may assign multiple delegates to a UIScrollView by using HTDelegateProxy as follows:
 ### In your interface: <br/>

     #import "HTDelegateProxy.h"